arkadiyt/bounty-targets/README.md

 ### What's it for

-This project crawls all the Hackerone and Bugcrowd scopes hourly and dumps them into the bounty-targets-data repository:
+This project crawls all the Hackerone, Bugcrowd, & other bug bounty platform scopes hourly and dumps them into the bounty-targets-data repository:

 https://github.com/arkadiyt/bounty-targets-data

+Supported platforms:

+- Hackerone
+- Bugcrowd
+- Intigriti
+- Hackenproof
+- YesWeHack
+- Federacy

 ### Installation